Languages of the Ottoman Empire: Arabic

 During the Hamidian period, Arabic was promoted in the empire in the form of Pan-Islamist propaganda.

-The Düstur was published in Arabic, even though Ziya Pasha wrote a satirical article about the difficulty of translating it into Arabic, suggesting that Ottoman Turkish needs to be changed to make governance easier.
+The Düstur was published in Arabic.
+Ziya Pasha wrote a satirical article about the difficulty of translating it into Arabic, suggesting that Ottoman Turkish needed to be changed to make governance easier.

-In 1915, the Arabic-medium university Al-Kuliyya al-Ṣalaḥiyya (Salahaddin-i Eyyubî Külliyye-i islamiyyesi) was established in Jerusalem.
+In 1915, the Arabic-language university Al-Kuliyya al-Ṣalaḥiyya (Salahaddin-i Eyyubî Külliyye-i islamiyyesi) was established in Jerusalem.

 Persian

-Persian was the language of the high-court and literature between the 16th and 19th centuries.
+Persian was the language of the high court and literature between the 16th and 19th centuries.

-There was a Persian-language paper, Akhtar ("The Star"), which was established in 1876 and published Persian versions of Ottoman government documents, including the 1876 Constitution.
+The Persian-language paper Akhtar ("The Star") published Persian versions of Ottoman government documents, including the 1876 Constitution.

-Strauss stated that "some writers" stated that versions of the Takvim-i Vekayi in Persian existed.
+According to Strauss, Persian versions of the Takvim-i Vekayi may have existed.

 Non-Muslim minority languages

-There was a Greek-language newspaper established in 1861, Anatolikos Astēr ("Eastern Star").
+In 1861, the Greek language newspaper Anatolikos Astēr ("Eastern Star") was established.
 Konstantinos Photiadis was the editor in chief, and Demetrius Nicolaides served as an editor.
-In 1867 Nicolaides established his own Greek-language newspaper, Kōnstantinoupolis.
-Johann Strauss, author of "A Constitution for a Multilingual Empire: Translations of the Kanun-ı Esasi and Other Official Texts into Minority Languages," wrote that the publication "was long to remain the most widely read Greek paper in the Ottoman Empire."
-Nicolaides also edited Thrakē ("Thrace"; August 1870 – 1880) and Avgi ("Aurora"; 6 July 1880 – 10 July 1884).
+In 1867, Nicolaides established his own Greek-language newspaper, Kōnstantinoupolis.
+According to Strauss, this "was long to remain the most widely read Greek paper in the Ottoman Empire."
+Nicolaides also edited Thrakē ("Thrace") and Avgi ("Aurora").